Kähler manifold: Topology of compact Kähler manifolds

-A simple consequence of Hodge theory is that every odd Betti number b_{2a+1} of a compact Kähler manifold is even, by Hodge symmetry.
-This is not true for compact complex manifolds in general, as shown by the example of the Hopf surface, which is diffeomorphic to S^{1} × S^{3} and hence has b_{1} = 1.
+A simple consequence of Hodge theory is that every odd Betti number $b_{2a+1}$ of a compact Kähler manifold is even, by Hodge symmetry.
+This is not true for compact complex manifolds in general, as shown by the example of the Hopf surface, which is diffeomorphic to $\mathbb{S}^1\times\mathbb{S}^3$ and hence has $b_1=1$.

 The "Kähler package" is a collection of further restrictions on the cohomology of compact Kähler manifolds, building on Hodge theory.
 The results include the Lefschetz hyperplane theorem, the hard Lefschetz theorem, and the Hodge-Riemann bilinear relations.
 A related result is that every compact Kähler manifold is formal in the sense of rational homotopy theory.

 The question of which groups can be fundamental groups of compact Kähler manifolds, called Kähler groups, is wide open.
 Hodge theory gives many restrictions on the possible Kähler groups.
-The simplest restriction is that the abelianization of a Kähler group must have even rank, since the Betti number b_{1} of a compact Kähler manifold is even.
-(For example, the integers Z cannot be the fundamental group of a compact Kähler manifold.)
+The simplest restriction is that the abelianization of a Kähler group must have even rank, since the Betti number $b_1$ of a compact Kähler manifold is even.
+(For example, the integers $\Z$ is not the fundamental group of a compact Kähler manifold.)
 Extensions of the theory such as non-abelian Hodge theory give further restrictions on which groups can be Kähler groups.

 Without the Kähler condition, the situation is simple: Clifford Taubes showed that every finitely presented group arises as the fundamental group of some compact complex manifold of dimension 3.
 (Conversely, the fundamental group of any closed manifold is finitely presented.)